cypress-io/cypress-documentation/source/api/commands/stub.md

 ## Aliases

-Adding an alias using {% url `.as()` as %} to stubs makes them easier to identify in error messages and Cypress' command log.
+Adding an alias using {% url `.as()` as %} to stubs makes them easier to identify in error messages and Cypress command log.

 ```javascript
 const obj = {